-- Firm pressed tofu really is best, however soft tofu could also work.
+- Firm Tofu: Firm pressed tofu really is best, however soft tofu could also work.
 Just don't use silken tofu as it will change the entire texture and cooking process of the dish.

-- Like avocado, cherry tomatoes, cilantro, or even a side of toast!
+- While not pictured, I like to add toppings to my tofu scramble like avocado, cherry tomatoes, cilantro, or even a side of toast!

 Steps to make a vegan tofu scramble

 For this vegan breakfast scramble, I decided to use peppers, red onions, and lacinato kale.

 However, feel free to use whatever vegetables you have on hand!
 If using kale or spinach, just make sure to add it right at the end of cooking so it doesn't get overcooked and wilt too much.